Lycée Français Sadi Carnot

-Lycée Français Sadi Carnot, also known as Collège français Sadi Carnot or the Lycée Français Diego Suarez (LFDS), is a French international school in Antsiranana (Diego Suarez), Madagascar.
-It currently serves preschool (maternelle) through junior high school (collège):.
+Lycée Français Sadi Carnot (/kɑːrˈnoʊ/ kar-NOH, /fr/), also known as Collège français Sadi Carnot or the Lycée Français Diego Suarez (LFDS), is a French international school in Antsiranana (Diego Suarez), Madagascar.
+It currently serves preschool (maternelle) through junior high school (collège).
 It previously served preschool through senior high school.

 The government of Madagascar designated the site as a French school on 7 August 1973, and it opened in September 1973, due to the Malagasization of the local school system.
 The older buildings use a Creole style.